Reforming Final Consumption Levies is essential to scaling domestic flexibility

 We have experimented with making electricity free to consumers during times of surplus.
 Firstly, two schemes in collaboration with UK Power Networks and National Grid’s NESO targeting specific network hotspots of renewable curtailment.
 Customers proved highly responsive to our Power-ups sessions, see graph, and participants have saved £100/year on average.

 Then this summer we started offering 1 hour Free Electricity Sessions nationally in response to drops in the wholesale electricity price.
-In just five weeks, 750k+ customers signed up to this product and as a collective, customers turned up by over 2.2GWh across 6 sessions.
+In just eight weeks, 830k+ customers signed up to this product and as a collective, customers turned up by over 2.8GWh across 7 sessions.

 Looking at the graph above, it’s clear that there’s a vast amount of flexibility to the households’ consumption.
 It also appears that customers find new ways to use that free electricity rather than purely shift their usage from other times.
 This doesn’t mean energy is wasted; using free energy to do something extra, like baking a cake or heating your home more, still boosts the consumer's welfare and well-being.
 We also observed some energy shifting between days (charging EVs, washing or batch cooking).
 With electricity prices rising again, it is absolutely essential consumers can benefit from cheap electricity when it is abundant, but existing policy doesn’t support this.